tothpaul/Delphi-LowLevel/app_process/readme.md

 + hello.java is a wrapper to libhello.so
 + hello.dpr is the Delphi source code of libhello.so
 + build.cmd can build all this with the following requirements
++ build_dex.cmd is the same but do not use an APK

 1. JDK 1.7.0_25 (see SET JDK) - warning ! you can not use version 1.8 or the compilation will fail
 2. Android SDK (see SET SDK) - I use Delphi Tokyo SDK